unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

-# Architecture Overview
+# Architecture overview

 This section introduces the basic principles of CNS - Crypto Name Service.
 We don't attempt to give a deep technical explanation of them, but rather make a high-level overview so that every reader can get an idea of how CNS works.
 It is assumed that a reader has a basic understanding of Ethereum smart contracts and [ERC-721 token standard](https://eips.ethereum.org/EIPS/eip-721).

 This section covers the following topics:

-* [Smart Contract Architecture](architecture-overview.md#smart-contract-architecture).
+* [Smart contract architecture](architecture-overview.md#smart-contract-architecture).
 It gives an overview of the core smart contracts of CNS, explains how domains are managed and minted, what information about them is stored, and how users can interact with them via blockchain.
-* [Domain Hierarchy and Ownership](architecture-overview.md#domain-hierarchy-and-ownership) describes how subdomains are managed.
+* [Domain hierarchy and ownership](architecture-overview.md#domain-hierarchy-and-ownership) describes how subdomains are managed.
-* [Delegating Domain Management](architecture-overview.md#delegating-domain-management) explains the role of Transaction Processor and meta transactions in minting domains and allowing users to delegate the responsibility of paying transaction costs.
+* [Delegating domain management](architecture-overview.md#delegating-domain-management) explains the role of Transaction Processor and meta transactions in minting domains and allowing users to delegate the responsibility of paying transaction costs.

 Unstoppable Domains are powered by CNS.
 It is built on Ethereum blockchain, and at its core, it's a set of smart contracts governing domains.
 Serving a similar purpose as DNS, CNS has a lot of architectural differences that change the way how users interact with domains: while providing decentralized access, it also grants users permanent domain ownership.
 Unlike other services, the CNS registry doesn't have the concept of renewing domains or revoking them, thus granting users full control of their second-level domains.

 Every CNS domain represents an [ERC-721](https://eips.ethereum.org/EIPS/eip-721) token.
 As this standard is widely supported, it makes it easier for developers to integrate with Unstoppable Domains, and users get an immediate benefit of being able to manage ownership of their domains from any wallet, exchange, or marketplace that supports ERC-721.

-## Smart Contract Architecture
+## Smart contract architecture

 The two central components of CNS are Registry and Resolver smart contracts.
 Resolver can be thought of as a _map_ \(or _dictionary_\) of domain names to a set of records, and Registry - as a _map_ of domain names to an owner address and a Resolver address.